-An announcement for tender bids posted on ahtba.org.cn suggests that a new Nio model codenamed ‘Gemini’ is in the pipeline.
-The planned yearly production volume of 60,000 units indicates that it could be an entry-level Nio electric car with an LFP battery.
+In April 2021 an announcement for tender bids posted on ahtba.org.cn suggested that a new Nio model codenamed ‘Gemini’ is in the pipeline.
+The planned yearly production volume of 60,000 units indicated that it could be an entry-level Nio electric car with an LFP battery.

-During the Q1 2021 Earnings Conference Call last month, he said:
+During the Q1 2021 Earnings Conference Call,Bin Li said:

 Of course, there are some inherent advantages of the LFP battery pack.
 A very important one is the cost.
 But there are also some weaknesses and shortcomings with this technology or form factor.
 For example, the performance of the battery pack in low temperature.
 This is going to significantly affect the user experience, especially during the winter.
 If we can solve the performance bottleneck under low temperature, I believe it should be the right timing and the right choice for us to use LFP battery pack and form factor.William Bin Li, Founder, Chairman, and CEO, Nio (Nio Q1 2021 Earnings Conference Call)

-In other recent updates, a report from 36kr.com (via cnevpost.com) said that Nio plans to upgrade its 70 kWh battery pack by changing its chemistry to Lithium Iron Phosphate and increasing energy storage capacity to more than 75 kWh.
-The upgraded battery pack is currently in the second (B) stage of testing and validation (out of three stages A, B, and C), and it will be released in the fourth quarter of the year.
+A report from 36kr.com (via cnevpost.com) had said that Nio plans to upgrade its 70 kWh battery pack by changing the chemistry to Lithium Iron Phosphate and increasing energy storage capacity to more than 75 kWh.
+The upgraded battery pack is currently in the second (B) stage of testing and validation (out of three stages A, B, and C), and it will be released in Q4 2021, it added.

-In January, a report from Yuguancheshi said that Nio had signed a deal for a lithium iron phosphate battery production line with CATL.
-The homegrown battery maker is the biggest name in its business by volume, and it is testing the new low-cost batteries for Nio, it was reported.
+In January, a report from Yuguancheshi had said that Nio had signed a deal for an LFP battery production line with CATL.
+The homegrown battery maker is the biggest name in its business by volume, and it is testing the new low-cost batteries for Nio.

 On the adoption of LFP batteries